jaber-the-great/devops-master-class/docker/readme.md

 # View the logs of a Docker container with a given container ID or name
 docker logs c2ba

+# Follow the log output
+docker logs -f "several starting characters of container"

+# Instead of container ID as the input of the commands, we can easily used the substrings of the ID (from starting point).
+It works until the substring represents a unique ID

 # List Docker images
 docker images